 Evan graduated from Pitzer in 2014 with a dual degree in political studies and philosophy.
 At Pitzer, he participated in student government all four years, serving as a student representative for the Appointments, Promotions and Tenure Committee from 2012 to 2014 and as an admission fellow his senior year.

-After Pitzer, Evan attended the University of Pennsylvania Law School, where he was an articles editor for the Journal of Business Law and an active member of the American Constitution Society and helped found the Democracy Law Project.
+After Pitzer, Evan attended the University of Pennsylvania Law School, where he was an articles editor for the Journal of Business Law, an active member of the American Constitution Society, and helped found the Democracy Law Project.
 He went on to serve as a judicial law clerk for Judge Karen S. Crawford in the United States District Court, Southern District of California.
-Now he has returned to the Los Angeles area and is an associate at the law firm Skadden, Arps, Slate, Meagher & Flom LLP.
-He practices general civil litigation and provides a range of pro bono legal work, including constitutional and special education access matters.
+Now he has returned to the Los Angeles area as an associate at the law firm Skadden, Arps, Slate, Meagher & Flom LLP.
+He has a broad civil litigation practice in state and federal court and is committed pro bono legal work, including constitutional and special education access matters.

 Elaine Waldman ’90

 Elaine studied anthropology at Pitzer and participated in a variety of community service and international education programs while a student.
 She later earned a master’s degree in anthropology from California State University, Los Angeles.
 She began her career in public health while in college, volunteering with a free clinic’s homeless health outreach team.
 Elaine served as a Peace Corps volunteer in Cote d’Ivoire, West Africa, organizing HIV prevention programs with high school students, and has been developing and facilitating collaborative community mobilization and disease-prevention projects with nonprofit and government organizations for nearly three decades.
 She is passionate about working together to strengthen the impact of community health workers, reduce health inequities and create a culture of health.
-In her current role with the Los Angeles County Department of Health Services, she manages several Medicaid waiver programs serving people in high-risk situations.
+She is currently working as a Health Program Analyst with the Los Angeles County Department of Mental Health.

 Elaine applies her Pitzer education by asking questions, looking at problems holistically and resisting apathy.
 Using her experience as a first-generation college student, she enjoys mentoring Pitzer students as they pursue their dreams and meaningful careers.